 Fairview, Ky.
 42221

-Jefferson Davis State Historic Site marks the birthplace of West Point graduate, U.S. Senator, Secretary of War and President of the Confederate States of America.
+Jefferson Davis State Historic Site marks the birthplace of this famous Kentuckian, a West Point graduate, U.S. Senator, Secretary of War and President of the Confederate States of America.
 A 351-foot tall obelisk marks this spot in Fairview.
 An interpretive museum outlines Davis' prominent career and tells the story of the Kentucky Orphan's Brigade.
 The museum is self-guided with a short DVD presentation on the park and monument.
 Guided elevator tours of the monument are available daily.
+A picnic area, two shelters and a playground are available for use.
 Cost for the elevator ride and museum tour is $5 for adults, $3.00 for children 12 and under and $4.00 for Seniors/Military.
 Contact the park for special field trip rates.
 Call 270-889-6100.

 Jenny Wiley State Resort Park